simplertasks/aicommandscript/examples/AICS-master-template.md

 - Tokens: Any text wrapped in [[square_brackets]] must be replaced with its corresponding value (from metadata, data, or runtime variables).
 - Always render all markdown unless told otherwise

-// ABOUT
-A simple quiz demonstration of using AICS.

 // BEHAVIORS STANDARD

 - When session start display [[hello_message]]